stephenlee86/remodel/README.md

 Run
 ---
+remodel also takes two parameters as input
+  - the root
+  - makefile fiename

+The first will compile only the target mentioned in the parameter.
+If the second parameter i.e. the filename is specified then it will read the grammar from that file.

 remodel by default takes input a file called remodel_makefile.
 This can be found inside the src folder.
 This 'Makefile' should be in the same folder as remodel.
 In order to compile the files using remodel, ensure that the labels/targets reflect the relative path to the dependency.
 For example, if the dependencies are inside test_cases folder and remodel is up one folder then following will be 'remodel_makefile':

 <code>